rpfk/Hungarian/README.md

 # Hungarian
 An implementation of the Hungarian algorithm in PHP.
+The Hungarian algorithm can be used to find the optimal (minimal cost) assignment between two types of entities given a cost matrix.
+The Hungarian algorithm is also known as the Kuhn–Munkres algorithm or Munkres assignment algorithm.

 # Installation using Composer
 If you want to use this library in your project, the following has to be added to your `composer.json`